oschre7741/ussr-maze/README.md

 How to Play:
 collect the coins

-avoid the vodka - you lose a point if you hit it player with most points wins
+avoid the vodka - you lose a point if you hit it and slow down (once you hit 5 vodkas, you will stop moving)

+player with most points wins